kevinwshin/French-House-Manual/README.md

 ### Party Labor
 Any member attending a party for any amount of time will be required to assist in party labor.

-Party Labor is to be organized by either the Education Officer, the proposer of a pary, or the Labor Czar.
+Party Labor is to be organized by either the Education Officer, the proposer of a party, or the Labor Czar.
 If Party Labor is not organized, the proposer of the party will be responsible for cleanup.
 *See also, Basic House Guidelines: House Parties*

 ---